Medi Gap Plan F is only going away for those not eligible on 1.2020

 try Plan G

 Medi-gap Plans C and F will no longer be available to newly eligible Medicare beneficiaries beginning in January 2020.This is because CMS-Medicare decided they want those on Medicare to have more at stake when using benefits, so the Part B Deductible is no longer covered.
 Those who have previously purchase or were able to purchase Plan F, Innovative F, High F or F Extra, prior to January 1, 2020 can keep (Grandfathered) or enroll in the older plans!

 For new enrollees, Plan G has same comprehensive benefits as Medicare Supplement Plan F, but Plan G does not cover the Part B deductible amount.
-Members are responsible to pay the Part B deductible.
+Medicare now requires new people to pay the Part B deductible.
 Blue Shield Email dated 9.20.2017 * Choosing a Medi Gap Policy # 02110 * CA Health Advocates * AAFP.org * CMS.gov * CMS FAQ’s * AHCA of 2017 §102 would add $422,000,000 for 2017 * Small practices to be exempt?
 Modern Health Care 6.20.2017

 Medicare Access and CHIP Reauthorization Act of 2015 (MACRA),